Bl4ckh34d/ASCIIWorldGen/README.md

-# World Generator (Godot 4.4) — TODO & Architecture
+# World Generator (Godot 4.4) - TODO & Architecture

-This document is a step-by-step “engineering playbook” to build a **Dwarf Fortress–style world generator** with plate tectonics, orogenesis, erosion, climate, hydrology, biomes, resources, settlements, and time evolution.
+This document is a step-by-step "engineering playbook" to build a **Dwarf Fortress-style world generator** with plate tectonics, orogenesis, erosion, climate, hydrology, biomes, resources, settlements, and time evolution.
 It is paired with working scripts and a scene so you can run a small but complete simulation **today** and iterate from there.

 > TL;DR: Open the project in Godot 4.4, run `Main.tscn`, hit **Play**.
 Hover the map to inspect a tile; tweak **Settings** and click **Apply** to regenerate; **Pause/Play/Reset** control the simulation.
 Toggle **ASCII** or **Color** view with the button in the header.